 Once the betta pair has been prepared and the breeding environment set up, it is time to initiate the breeding process.
 Follow the step-by-step guide below to successfully initiate betta breeding.

-Betta Breeding for Beginners: How to Maintain Optimal Conditions
+Betta Breeding for Beginners: How to Create Optimal Conditions

 Maintaining proper water parameters is essential for the health and success of betta breeding.
 Betta fish are sensitive to their environment, so it’s crucial to ensure that the water conditions are optimal.